yousuftufail/4.-Data-Visualization-in-PySpark-using-DataFrames/README.md

 # Data-Visualization-in-PySpark-using-DataFrames

-Two examples of dataframe (constructed through spark) plotting are presented.
+Two examples of dataframes, constructed through spark, plotting  are presented.
 These examples are taken from DataCamp.

 # important libraries